Please take a minute to read through the frequently asked questions below. You can also use the search bar on the top right with keywords/phrases.

-1: What is the difference between Android and WinCE?
+1a: What is the difference between Android units and "regular"/ WinCE units?

-Most Dynavin units use WinCE (older units) or a proprietary OS (newer units) to run the navigation program but on some units there is an option to get android instead.
+Most Dynavin units use WinCE (older units) or a proprietary OS (newer units) to run the navigation program.... but on some cars there is an option to get android units instead.
 This change in hardware makes for a VERY different type of unit but there is much confusion and misunderstanding about what exactly Android means to a car head unit.

-Android units on the other hand (like the Avin) are more like grafting an Android tablet into a car stereo/radio: they are intended to be tethered to a cell phone through an infrastructure (NOT AD HOC) wifi hotspot, confirm that your phone does infrastructure wifi BEFORE you order a dynavin or be prepared to switch phones.
-If you do not intend to tether you are likely wasting your time with an android unit and would be better off with a windows unit.
-With the added flexibility of android comes the added possibility of issues, issues with android, issues with apps, issues with connectivity.
+Android units on the other hand (like the Avin) are more like grafting an Android tablet into a car stereo/radio: they are intended to be flexible and easily modified.
+With the added flexibility of Android comes the added possibility of issues, issues with Android, issues with apps, issues with connectivity.
 In general these units work fine but they are more complex and require a level of technical ability and knowledge to get the most out of them.
-If you are willing to spend the time to read, learn, dial everything in, and update and maintain things regularly, android will be a lot of fun for you, if you just want to "Set it and forget it", get a regular/Windows unit.
+If you are willing to spend the time to read, learn, dial everything in, and update and maintain things regularly, Android will be a lot of fun for you.
+If you just want to "set it and forget it", get a regular/Windows unit.
 If you do not intend to tether your Android unit to the internet you are likely wasting your time with an Android unit and would be better off with a non-android based unit.

-There are now also some "all android" units on the market, they vary GREATLY in quality, some are very good (we carry the Avin units), some are terrible, do your homework!
+There are now many "all android" units on the market, they vary GREATLY in quality, some are very good (we carry the Avin units), some are terrible, do your homework!
 Or if you are not finding the info you are looking for, email us for clarification.

-2: What AC control relocation kit do I need for my E46?
+1b: Which AC control relocation bracket do I need for my E46 without OEM navigation?

-Look at the buttons....if there are no seams between the buttons and they are all housed in the same button housing you need the "single row button" part as shown below.
+Look at your car's buttons.
+If there are no seams between the buttons and they are all housed in the same button housing, you need the "single row relocation bracket" as pictured below.

-If you can see seams between the buttons or you have a single button with a "blank" filling in the rest of the are you need a "individual row button" part as seen below.
-The number of buttons is irrelevant!
-What matters is if there are seams between them or not.
+If you can see seams between the buttons (as pictured below) or you have one button with a "blank" filling in the rest of the area, you need an "individual row relocation bracket".
+The number of buttons is irrelevant but what is crucial is whether there are vertical seams between them or not.

-Multiple forum sponsors including myself carry them.
-If you have any question as to which part you need, email us a picture of your console and we will let you know what part you need.
+If you have any questions as to which part you need, email us a picture of your console and we will let you know!

-3: My BMW has OEM Nav....what do I need to get to install a Dynavin?
+1c: My BMW has OEM Nav.
+What do I need to install a Dynavin?

 Yes.
 Plug and play.

-6: Will the E39 Dynavin work with my E39 DSP system?
+1g: Will the E39/E53 Dynavin work with the DSP system?

 There is a television tuner available but it is a separate accessory.
 At this point there is only a tuner available for DVB-T markets (Europe and Australia primarily).

-You might want USB extensions so that you can easily access the USB plugs on the back of the unit once it is installed.
-There is a mini usb plug on the front that is tied internaly to one of the rear USBs and can be used to play music files and apply firmware updates but most people dont want a cord hanging off the dashboard and prefer to either use flush panel mount usbs or run the extensions to the glovebox.
-The dynavin also has an auxiliary audio video input, there are a number of cables that can be used with the aux in and which cord you might use depends on what you want to connect.
-The ipod video cord is the most common as it allows video to be played.
+You might want the USB extension cable so that you can easily access the USB plugs on the back of the unit once it is installed.
+This allows you to charge your phone or plug in a flash drive loaded with your music.
+The Dynavin also has an auxiliary audio video input, there are a number of cables that can be used with the aux in and which cord you might use depends on what you want to connect.
+For example, the headphone style plug is the most popular as it allows ANYTHING with a headphone output to be played.
 Lastly, since the Dynavin is reverse camera ready, you may also want the reverse camera.
 These items can be purchased from our accessories section.

-Some BMWs before early 2002 have an antenna that is powered by the factory head unit, when you remove the oem head unit, you remove the power source resulting in sub par radio reception.
-The fix is to buy a Metra 40-VW53 antenna adapter, connect the blue power wire on it to the red wire in the dynaivn harness.
+Some BMWs before early 2002 have an antenna that is powered by the factory head unit, when you remove the OEM head unit, you remove the power source resulting in sub par radio reception.
+The fix is to buy a Metra 40-VW53 antenna adapter; connect the blue power wire on it to the red wire in the Dynavin harness.
 This restores power to the antenna and will improve reception.